-Imagine, if you will, you’re an aspiring actor in NYC working as a waiter, you’re running late but you forgot your white shirt.
+Imagine, if you will, you’re an aspiring actor in NYC working as a waiter.
+You’re running late, but you forgot your white shirt.
 You buy what you think is a white shirt, only to have your fellow servers ask you why you’re wearing a pink(!) shirt.

 Wrap your head around these stats

-Let’s take a closer look at these four principles, and a few ways that we test them.
-We use software available on the web that allows us to check for accessibility compliance such as screen readers, color contrast checkers, speech to text, code checkers, etc.
+The World Wide Web Consortium (W3C) works to develop web guidelines.
+They have compiled these guidelines, Web Content Accessibility Guidelines (WCAG), to specify how to make content accessible, primarily for people with disabilities.
+Let’s take a look at the four WCAG principles and the ways we test them.
+We use software that allows us to check for accessibility compliance such as screen readers, color contrast checkers, speech to text, code checkers, etc.

 Principle 1: Perceivable

-What does this mean?
-Simply put, it is providing text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols, or simpler language.(3) One example of our testing here at SPR is our use of a screen reader to test web pages to assess if what we can see on the page can be translated to the spoken word and that those spoken words match the actual text on the page.
-This includes banners, links, headers, buttons, all text, etc. I’ve seen some outstanding web pages and some dreadfully awful pages.
+Simply put, provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols, or simpler language.
+For example, screen readers are used to test web or mobile pages to assess if what we can see on the page can be translated to the spoken word and that those spoken words match the actual text on the page.
+This includes banners, links, headers, buttons, all text, etc. While testing for accessibility, I’ve seen some outstanding pages and some dreadfully non-accessible pages.

 Principle 2: Operable

 User interface components and navigation must be operable.